 The chains clamped around my wrists as cold and hard as stones.
 I stared ahead into the darkness, waiting for the young guard, who was not much more than a year older than I, to open the door to the arena.
 I had come here not because I had stolen treasure, attacked a servant, or murdered an innocent peasant.
 I had come for the same reason as the ones before me: because I existed.

-I had dreaded this day since I was a young child who finally understood the laws of the land—since that day my mother and father had gone before me.
+I had dreaded this day since I was a young boy who finally understood the laws of the land—since that day my mother and father had gone before me.
 But there was no reason for fear.
 My parents had taken places of honor at the king’s table, and I visited them on every full moon.
 Soon I would see them and the king every day.

 The metal door creaked open.
 The guard gestured for me to hurry up and get out the door.
 As I passed him, he whispered, “Friend, the beast won’t hurt ya if you be quick about it.”